 Before you get started

-As the system is new, we recommend drafting your nomination in a Word document, and copy/pasting it into your online form.
-This not only allows you to edit your work before submitting it, but it also saves it in case the new system does not.
+We recommend drafting your nomination in a Word document, and copy/pasting it into your online form.
+This not only allows you to edit your work before submitting it, but it also saves it in case the system does not.

 Things to consider when writing your nomination. – or –

 What our judges may take into consideration when reading it.